 Greatjon Umber by amok©

-|Title||Lord of Last Hearth|
+|Title||Lord of the Last Hearth|

-|Born||At Last Hearth|
+|Born||the Last Hearth|

 |Played by||Clive Mantle|